COLUMNColumn

 Admission Free

-A classic Hoi An experience, the lantern cruise on the Hoai River will make for an unforgettable memory.
+The lantern cruise on the Hoai River, a Hoi An classic, will make for an unforgettable memory.

 After purchasing your ticket, board the boat.
 Boarding and disembarking involve stairs, so please avoid large luggage and high heels.

-Fees: Ticket 150,000 VND/person (for 1–3 people), 200,000 VND/person for groups of 4–5.
+Price: Ticket 150,000 VND/person (for 1–3 people), 200,000 VND/person for groups of 4–5.

 Hoai River Lantern Cruise (Trai nghiem tha long den tren song Hoai)